MozillaReality/WebXR-emulator-extension/README.md

 # WebXR emulator extension

 WebXR emulator extension is a browser extension which helps your WebXR content creation.
-It enables to run immersive (VR) [WebXR](https://www.w3.org/TR/webxr/) application on your **desktop** browser without any XR devices.
+It enables to responsively run [WebXR](https://www.w3.org/TR/webxr/) application on your **desktop** browser without any XR devices.

 ![Screenshot](./screenshots/screenshot.gif)